The Bachelor (American TV series) season 19: Bachelor in Paradise

-Ashley Salter, Ashley Iaconetti, Carly Waddell, Jade Roper, Jillian Anderson, Juelia Kinney, Megan Bell, James, Samantha Steffen, and Mackenzie Deonigi returned for the second season of Bachelor in Paradise.
-Anderson was eliminated during week 1, Bell during week 3, Salter and James during week 5.
-Kinney was also eliminated during week 3 but returned in week 4.
-Kinney, Iaconetti, and Deonigi quit during week 5.
-Waddell split from her partner, Kirk DeWindt, during week 6.
-Roper ended the season engaged to Tanner Tolbert.
+Ashley Salter, Ashley Iaconetti, Carly Waddell, Jade Roper, Jillian Anderson, Juelia Kinney, Megan Bell, Amber, Samantha Steffen, and Mackenzie Deonigi returned for the second season of Bachelor in Paradise.
+Jillian was eliminated in week 1, Megan in week 3, and Ashley S. and Amber in week 5.
+Juelia was also eliminated in week 3 but returned in week 4.
+Juelia, Ashley I., and Mackenzie quit in week 5.
+Carly split from Kirk DeWindt, in week 6.
+Jade ended the season engaged to Tanner Tolbert.
 They were married on January 24, 2016 and have three children together.
-Steffen left paradise in a relationship with Nick Peterson.
+Samantha left paradise in a relationship with Nick Peterson.